Constitutional carry: Arkansas

 On October 17, 2018, the Arkansas Court of Appeals issued a ruling that clarified that the mere carrying of a handgun is not a crime by itself absent a purpose to attempt to unlawfully employ the handgun as a weapon against a person, and any ambiguity would be found in favor of the defendant per the rule of lenity.
 This effectively ends the dispute on the legality of permitless carry in Arkansas and allows for the unlicensed open carry and concealed carry of a weapon for both residents and non-residents.

+On April 12, 2023, Arkansas Governor Sarah Huckabee Sanders signed SB480 into law.
+The purpose of SB480 is "to clarify that a license to carry a concealed handgun is not required to carry a concealed handgun in" Arkansas.

+Florida

+On April 3, 2023, Florida Governor Ron DeSantis signed HB543 into law (effective July 1, 2023).
+Florida is the 26th state to pass a permitless concealed carry bill, allowing for people to carry handguns concealed without a permit.
+This law allows for both residents and non-residents 21 years of age or older to carry concealed handguns, and other weapons including knives concealed, without a concealed carry permit.
+Florida's open carry ban was declared unconstitutional by Florida First District Court of Appeal on 10 September 2025.
+Florida Governor Ron DeSantis and Attorney General James Uthmeier welcomed the ruling and ordered law enforcement officers to no longer enforce the ban, effectively making Florida an open carry state.
+Open and concealed carry of both handguns and long guns, as well as bladed weapons are allowed without a permit for both residents and non-residents.

 Georgia

 On April 12, 2022, Georgia Governor Brian Kemp signed SB319 into law which took effect immediately.
 While Georgia was the 25th state to pass a constitutional carry bill, Georgia is the 22nd state for constitutional permitless carry legislation to take effect.
 This law allows both residents and non-residents 21 years of age and older to carry handguns, long guns, and other weapons including knives, openly or concealed, in public, without a permit.
-The legislation also removed the residency requirement for out-of-state permit holders, allowing for both residents and non-residents alike to carry between the ages of 18-20 with any out-of-state carry permit.
+The legislation also removed the residency requirement for out-of-state permit holders, allowing for both residents and non-residents alike to carry between the ages of 18 and 20 with any out-of-state carry permit.